bespoke-code/CarND-P11-Path-Planning-Project/README.md

 of this path planner.
 The other part is the waypoint generation code, found in `main.cpp, lines 265-368`.

-The behaviour of the car facilitates a line occupancy matrix in order to classify lane availability and check for possible lane changes (`BehaviourPlanner.cpp, lines 45-57`.
-Due to the explicit safety requirements listed in the project, lane changes are performed *only* when an adjacent lane is empty (in other words, I make sure that the car doesn't crash).
+The behaviour of the car facilitates a line occupancy matrix in order to classify lane availability and check for possible lane changes (`BehaviourPlanner.cpp, lines 45-57`).
+Due to the explicit safety requirements listed in the project, lane changes are performed **only** when an adjacent lane is empty (in other words, I make sure that the car doesn't crash).
-The behaviour planner prefers keeping lanes unless other car's are detected on the horizon and there is sufficient room to make a lane change.
+The behaviour planner prefers keeping lanes unless other cars are detected on the horizon and there is sufficient room to make a lane change.

 A state (`State.h, State.cpp`) class is implemented to keep several parameters describing a state.